fwcd/kotlin-language-server/CONTRIBUTION.md

 We use feature based workflow, which implies branch per feature/bug/issue

-## Tracking issues
+## ~~Tracking issues~~

+> **⚠️Tracking issues are canceled.
+We are using epics, user stories and tasks for the same purpose on our Taiga board.
+Please, use [this](./.github/ISSUE_TEMPLATE/tracking-issue.md) template.**

-If you want to introduce massive change, please create a corresponding tracking issue and pull-request.
+~~If you want to introduce massive change, please create a corresponding tracking issue and pull-request.~~

 ## Project-wise requirements

 > These requirements apply to the project as a whole.

 KLSP:
 - *MUST NOT* create any system files in user's project folder, and user's home folder.
+Temporary files, such as logs and databases, are allowed to be stored in OS's temp directory.
 - *SHOULD NOT* rely on editor specific features